codatio/codat-docs/docs/enterprise/tech-overview/security/network-security.md

 All internal network traffic operates over SSL/TLS (HTTPS).

-### HTTP Strict Transport Security (HSTS)
+### HTTP Strict Transport Security

-At an application level, all HTTPS responses servicing requests (from the portal or API) include an HSTS header.
+At an application level, all HTTPS responses servicing requests (from the portal or API) include an HTTP Strict Transport Security (HSTS) header.

 ### mTLS